FDio/csit/docs/model/current/UTI_output_files/test_case/results/ab/transfer_unit.rst

    limitations under the License.

-Results
+Transfer unit
-^^^^^^^
+^^^^^^^^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a string specifying the unit for goodput measurement.
-See results subdirectory for documentation of its entries.
+The value is selected by the tool, but is typically "Kbytes/sec".

-Usually, only one of its entries is present, according to the test type.
+TODO: Is it really the goodput?

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.